Pen Holders and Nib angle

 There are two types of pen holders: straight and oblique

 The straight pen has a groove at the top where you can insert the nib into.
 I would recommend using a straight pen if you want to do a vertical script (not slanted at all).
-I personally have trouble using the straight pen for a slanted script like copperplate because I find that I would have to twist my hand uncomfortably to do it, but different people hold pens differently so I would still encourage you to try using it.
+I personally have trouble using the straight pen for a slanted script like Copperplate because I find that I would have to twist my hand uncomfortably or face my palm down to the paper to get my nib on slant, but different people hold pens differently so I would still encourage you to try using it.

 The oblique pen has a metal attachment to the pen called a flange.
 The metal flange protrudes at an angle from the pen holder and is meant to assist you in performing a slanted script.

-Another thing that I would look at when writing with oblique pens is the angle of the nib relative to the paper.
 Everyone has their own preference on this and you would develop your own preference the more you use the tool.
-Here are some differences that I’ve noticed:
+Here’s another photo comparing steep and low flange angles.

 Pen-holder-nib-angle2.png